Essentials List for Minimalist Living

 1. REMOVE

-Take all of your shower linen and toss them in the washing machine while handling the bathroom.
-To begin with, take everything out from under the sink, on top of racks, and along the edge of the bathtub and start cleaning.
+Take all of your shower linens and toss them in the washing machine while handling the bathroom.
+To begin with, take everything out from under the sink, on top of racks, and along the bathtub's edge, and start cleaning.

 2. TIDY

-With everything spread out before you, put together things into piles to see what you have doubled, significantly increases, and perhaps quadruples of.
+With everything spread out before you, put together things into piles to see what you have doubled, significantly increased, and perhaps quadrupled.
 Combine any duplicates and toss out empty containers.

 3. EVALUATE